argoproject/Argo/docs/index.rst

 Welcome to the Largo Project
 ============================

-`The Largo Project`_ is a responsive WordPress starter/parent theme designed with the needs of news publisers in mind.
+`The Largo Project`_ is a responsive WordPress starter/parent theme designed with the needs of news publishers in mind.

 .. _The Largo Project: https://github.com/inn/largo

-This documentation contains to ols for users, administrators and developers
+This documentation contains tools for users, administrators and developers

 * :ref:`user-docs`
 * :ref:`admin-docs`